Cesargarciajr/Galetos-OrderApp-pp4/README.md

 [Back to top](<#contents>)

   - ### Design Choices
       The idea was to build a a simple "app-based" design with smooth transitions to make the UX even more seamless and intuitive.
-[Features](#features) section.
+All the colors and styles were applied with the built in classes provided that can be found on the [**Bootstrap**](#https://getbootstrap.com/) documentation.

 [Back to top](<#contents>)